 John Hattie developed a way of ranking various influences in different meta-analyses related to learning and achievement according to their effect sizes.
 In his ground-breaking study “Visible Learning” he ranked 138 influences that are related to learning outcomes from very positive effects to very negative effects.
 Hattie found that the average effect size of all the interventions he studied was 0.40.
 Therefore he decided to judge the success of influences relative to this ‘hinge point’, in order to find an answer to the question “What works best in education?”

 Hattie studied six areas that contribute to learning: the student, the home, the school, the curricula, the teacher, and teaching and learning approaches.
-But Hattie did not merely provide a list of the relative effects of the different influences on student achievement.
+But Hattie did not only provide a list of the relative effects of different influences on student achievement.
 He also tells the story underlying the data.
 He found that the key to making a difference was making teaching and learning visible.
 He further explained this story in his book “Visible learning for teachers“.

 John Hattie updated his list of 138 effects to 150 effects in Visible Learning for Teachers (2011), and more recently to a list of 195 effects in The Applicability of Visible Learning to Higher Education (2015).
 His research is now based on nearly 1200 meta-analyses – up from the 800 when Visible Learning came out in 2009.
 According to Hattie the story underlying the data has hardly changed over time even though some effect sizes were updated and we have some new entries at the top, at the middle, and at the end of the list.

 Below you can find an updated version of our first visualization of effect sizes related to student achievement.
 You can compare the entries from Visible Learning (red), Visible Learning for Teachers (green) and Hattie 2015 (blue).
 Hattie constantly updates this list with more meta studies.
 Here is a backup of our first visualisation of 138 effects.